KenyC/maths-preview/Readme.md

 ## Desiderata

- - **Real-time Rendering:** see things appear as I type them, not 250ms later.
+ - **Real-time Rendering:** see things appear as you type them, not 250ms later.
+This is possible by using the ReX maths engine (in fact, a fork thereof) instead of calling TeX.
  - **Pluggability:** the previewer should be able to interface with and be launched from typesetting environments, such as text editors or word processors or standalone.
-Outputs a SVG or a LateX formula.
+See below for Sublime Text and LibreOffice Writer plugins.

-## Usage
+## Overview

-### Overview
+### Usage

 Launch the program (e.g. `cargo r`), write down a formula and see it update in the display in real-time.
 Close the app ; some output is generated.
 The option `-f` specifies whether this output is a SVG render of the formula or the simply the LateX code you typed in.
 The option `-o` specifies where the output file will be written.
 If left unspecified, the output will be provided on stdout.
 Using option `-i`, you can specify which formula is displayed on program start.